-- Establish a structure to follow the relevant advertising regulations (the Pharmaceutical Affairs Act, the Appropriate Advertising Standards for Pharmaceutical Affairs Act, Promotion Codes, the Entry Guidance for Outlines of Ethical Pharmaceutical Drugs Information, etc.). - Pay attention to information offered to the general public in disease education activities, provisions of information to patient groups and open public seminars in order to follow the relevant advertising regulations.

-- Formulate internal rules on the scope of providing off-label use information. - Establish a corruption prevention policy.
-Such policy must encompass relationships with third parties (such as distributors, agents and consultants), including executing contracts containing adequate anti-bribery clauses as well as provide anti-corruption training. - Provide internal rules related to offering receptions, gifts, meals, etc., to health care professionals. - Provide internal rules related to offering donations to medical institutions, health care professionals, etc. - Provide internal rules related to making PMSs and entrustments of research contracts with health care professionals, etc.
+- Establish a structure to follow the relevant advertising regulations (the PMD Act, the Appropriate Advertising Standards for Pharmaceuticals and Medical Devices Act.
+Promotion Codes, the Entry Guidance for Outlines of Ethical Pharmaceutical Drugs Information, etc.). - Pay attention to information offered to the general public in disease education activities, provisions of information to patient groups and open public seminars to follow the relevant advertising regulations. - Formulate internal rules on the scope of providing off-label use information - Establish a corruption prevention policy.
+Such policy must encompass relationships with third parties (such as distributors, agents and consultants), including executing contracts containing adequate anti-bribery clauses as well as provide anti-corruption training. - Provide internal rules related to offering receptions, gifts, meals, etc., to healthcare professionals. - Provide internal rules related to offering donations to medical institutions, healthcare professionals, etc. - Provide internal rules related to making PMS' and entrustments of research contracts with healthcare professionals, etc.